nonJerry/VeraBot/README.md

 ## Setup at the beginning

+It is important that the highest role of the bot is above the membership role because it won't be able to give or remove the role otherwise!

 It is required the following attributes using the given commands before the bot will work for your server:
 - VTuber Name using `$setVTuber <name>`
 - Membership Role using `$MemberRole <role id>`